MichaelNeas/laboratory/practice/swift/iOS.md

 - To make a SwiftUI view wrap a UIKit view, we must make it conform to `UIViewControllerRepresentable` which already conforms to `View`
 - `Coordinators` act as bridges between SwiftUI's views and UIKit's view controllers
 - `completeFileProtection` stops anyone from reading a file unless the device has been unlocked.
+- `UIViewRepresentable` handles UIView and `UIViewControllerRepresentable` handles UIViewController
+- `onDismiss` detects when a sheet is closed
+- SwiftUI does not let us bind a text field directly to an optional string property

 ## Core Data
 - We can create a testing managed object context for the purpose of SwiftUI previews, they just require a concurrency type